matthewjmiller/mattmiller/CV.md

 Survey of American Literature II, College of the Ozarks, fall 2019.

-Creative Writing: Nonfiction, College of the Ozarks, three sections, spring 2019, spring 2021, fall 2023.
+Creative Writing: Nonfiction, College of the Ozarks, four sections, spring 2019, spring 2021, fall 2023, fall 2025.

 Technical Writing, College of the Ozarks, five sections, fall 2018, springs 2021, 2022, 2023, 2024.
 Also taught spring 2020 as an independent study.

 Agricultural Engineering Fundamentals: Technical Writing Lab, College of the Ozarks, spring 2020.

-Readings in Western Civilization, College of the Ozarks, twenty-one sections, fall 2018-spring 2025.
+Readings in Western Civilization, College of the Ozarks, twenty-two sections, fall 2018-fall 2025.

-College Composition, College of the Ozarks, thirty sections, fall 2018-spring 2025.
+College Composition, College of the Ozarks, thirty-two sections, fall 2018-fall 2025.

 English Porfolio independent study, eight sections, fall 2020-spring 2025.